Tech1989plus1/Code_Book/README.md

 ### List View
 - Importing the fictitious cotact list into var PLU, and will display [contacts](./images/listItems.png) into center of APP.

+### Contains
+- Inserting [contains](./Codes/component/API/cotains.js) API.
+Contains allow for the user to filter items not found in the list of PLU or contacts.